okta/workflows-templates/workflows/notify_user_on_profile_update/readme.md

 *   You need to have a notification service connected to be able to notify the user
-*   This example will notify the user if either they or somebody else changes their profile (it could be possible to make this a switchable feature, so the user is only notified if they change their profile)
+*   This example will notify the user if either they or somebody else changes their profile (it is possible to make this a switchable feature, so the user is only notified if they change their profile)
-*   If the user updates their own profile in a third party application (outside of Okta) that is updating their profile in Okta via API's, if this is using the SWSS API key, it will show as being somebody else.
-If the third party application uses OAuth for Okta API's, then it should show that the user updated their profile
+*   If the user updates their own profile through a third party application (outside of Okta), like updating their profile in Okta via API's, and the third party app is using a SWSS API key, then the updater will be shown as somebody else.
+On the other hand, if the third party application uses OAuth for Okta API's, then it should show the user updated their profile instead